About Dr. Bello

 Specialities:

-As such, I use evidence-based, effective therapy techniques to help clients challenge these patterns and step outside their comfort zones.
 My goal is to guide you toward a place where you can manage your symptoms more effectively, so they no longer control your life.
 I am credentialed through PSYPACT and licensed to provide teletherapy in 42 participating states.